zzzprojects/docs/entityframework.net/pages/saving-data/identity-insert.md

 [Try it](https://dotnetfiddle.net/DiyoRQ)

-The solution is to create a new context class which will inherit our main context class and overrides the `OnModelCreating`.
+The solution is to create a new context class which will inherit our main context class and override the `OnModelCreating`.

 ```csharp
 public class TempBookStore : BookStore